Ndemco/ndemco.github.io/_posts/2026-03-09-you-cant-process-your-way-out-of-bad-engineering.md

 ---
 layout: post
-title: "You Can't Process Your Way Out of Bad Engineering"
+title: "You Can't Process Your Way Out of Weak Engineering"
 ---

 Many engineering organizations have a very predictable response to failure.